History of Earth: Evolution of tetrapods

-After yet another, the most severe extinction of the period (251~250 Ma), around 230 Ma, dinosaurs split off from their reptilian ancestors.
+Following the Permian–Triassic extinction event, the most severe known mass extinction in Earth's history, at the end of the Permian about 252 Ma, dinosaurs split off from their reptilian ancestors around 230 Ma.
 The Triassic–Jurassic extinction event at 200 Ma spared many of the dinosaurs, and they soon became dominant among the vertebrates.
 Though some mammalian lines began to separate during this period, existing mammals were probably small animals resembling shrews.

 The boundary between avian and non-avian dinosaurs is unclear, but Archaeopteryx, traditionally considered one of the first birds, lived around 150 Ma.

 The earliest evidence for the angiosperms evolving flowers is during the Cretaceous period, some 20 million years later (132 Ma).

 Extinctions

 The first of five great mass extinctions was the Ordovician-Silurian extinction.
 Its possible cause was the intense glaciation of Gondwana, which eventually led to a Snowball Earth.
 60% of marine invertebrates became extinct, and 25% of all families.